 The Infinity Stones and who can touch them

-Okay, so Quill's apparently an Immortal, so he can touch them.
+- Okay, so Quill's apparently an Immortal, so he can touch them.
 But how come the Others are able to?
 And Ronan as well?

-It's apparently not about being immortal, but about having enough mental and physical resilience to be able to withstand the load.
+- It's apparently not about being immortal, but about having enough mental and physical resilience to be able to withstand the load.
 Ronan's physically superhuman and an obsessed fanatic, so he qualifies.
 The Guardians are spreading the load out among five people, so they also survive; that plus the fact that they are five extraordinary people.
 (Peter is half "something ancient" and pretty strong-willed, Gamora has cybernetic enhancements and mentally tough as nails, Drax is a superhuman wall of muscle and an obsessed maniac, Rocket's a cyborg and has the willpower to survive being 'repeatedly taken apart and back together', and Groot... well, he is Groot.)

-Regarding Peter's ability to touch the stone and survive, this is some interesting food for thought.
+- Regarding Peter's ability to touch the stone and survive, this is some interesting food for thought.

-Perhaps the Power Stone is controlled not necessarily by the physical power of its wielder but by willpower.
+- Perhaps the Power Stone is controlled not necessarily by the physical power of its wielder but by willpower.
 The aliens seen briefly controlling it were probably like the Jaeger pilots from Pacific Rim, in that they needed to be mentally connected to control the stone's power.
 Ronan's only goal was destroying Xandar (and then destroying Thanos later), so he possessed the willpower necessary to control the Power Stone.
 Later when Peter caught it, he was almost torn apart and needed the support of the rest of the Guardians to mentally command the stone to destroy Ronan.

-I got the impression the stone only destroys you if you directly touch it.
+- I got the impression the stone only destroys you if you directly touch it.
 Ronan was seen chipping away like everyone else when he was holding the stone in his hand.
 If you put it in an object instead, like Ronan's hammer, it can be wielded safely as there is no direct skin contact.
 The Celestial also wielded the Infinity Stone by placing it in his hammer and I assume the Infinity Gauntlet works on the same principle.
 Ronan would have died if he held the stone any longer in his hand.

-Also, if the Infinity Stone could have destroyed Xandar just from touching the ground, why couldn't Ronan just drop it from his ship while the Nova Corps was trying to stop him from landing?
+- Also, if the Infinity Stone could have destroyed Xandar just from touching the ground, why couldn't Ronan just drop it from his ship while the Nova Corps was trying to stop him from landing?
 Aside from the chance to gloat at his victims before destroying them.

-Because dropping a glowing stone from several miles up means that all the dozens and hundreds of ace pilots in their planes have more than ample opportunity to just swoop in and grab it out of the air.
+- Because dropping a glowing stone from several miles up means that all the dozens and hundreds of ace pilots in their planes have more than ample opportunity to just swoop in and grab it out of the air.

-Also it would be very hard to find afterwards, and Ronan has about 1000 more worlds in the Nova Empire he wants to destroy.
+- Also it would be very hard to find afterwards, and Ronan has about 1000 more worlds in the Nova Empire he wants to destroy.

-It's a little unclear regarding the rules by which the Infinity Stone operates.
+- It's a little unclear regarding the rules by which the Infinity Stone operates.
 I very much doubt that it's like some kind of purple dirty bomb that can just be dropped and kill everything.
-The impression is that its power has to be wielded with at least some kind of intent in order to operate the way Ronan wanted it to.
+My impression is that its power has to be wielded with at least some kind of intent in order to operate the way Ronan wanted it to.

 - There's also Ronan's own psychology to consider.
 The guy wants to be the one to destroy Xandar personally.
 He doesn't just chuck the stone out the window 'cause he wants to do the job himself.

 Pop Culture References